-In order to make any of the changes described above, contact the person who handles benefits at your location (or the UC Customer Service Center if you are a Retiree).
+In order to make any of the changes described above, contact the person who handles benefits for your location (or the UC Customer Service Center if you are a Retiree or Survivor).

-Effect of Medicare on Retiree Enrollment
+Effect of Medicare on Enrollment

-If you are a Retiree and you and/or an enrolled Family Member is or becomes eligible for premium-free Medicare Part A (Hospital Insurance) as primary coverage, then that individual must also enroll in and remain in Medicare Part B (Medical Insurance).
-This includes anyone who is entitled to Medicare benefits through their own or their spouse's employment.
+Except as provided below, if you are a Retiree or Survivor and you and/or an enrolled Family Member is or becomes eligible for premium-free Medicare Part A (Hospital Insurance) as primary coverage, then you and/or your Family Member must also enroll in and remain in Medicare Part B (Medical Insurance).
+This includes individuals eligible for Medicare benefits through their own or their spouse's employment.
+If an individual (Retiree or Family Member) fails to enroll at the earliest opportunity, he or she will still be required to do so even if a Medicare late enrollment penalty applies.

 Individuals enrolled in both Part A and Part B are then eligible for the Medicare premium applicable to this plan.

-Retirees or their Family Member(s) who become eligible for premium-free Medicare Part A on or after January 1, 2004 and do not enroll in and continue Part B will permanently lose their UC-sponsored medical coverage.
+Retirees or Survivors or their Family Member(s) who become eligible for premium-free Medicare Part A on or after January 1, 2004 and do not enroll in and continue Part B will permanently lose their UCsponsored medical coverage.

-Retirees and their Family Members who were eligible for premium-free Medicare Part A between July 1, 1991 and January 1, 2004, but declined to enroll in Part B of Medicare, are assessed a monthly offset fee by the University to cover increased costs.
+Retirees or Survivors and their Family Members who were eligible for premium-free Medicare Part A between July 1, 1991 and January 1, 2004, but declined to enroll in Part B of Medicare, are assessed a monthly offset fee by the University to cover increased costs.
 The offset fee may increase annually, but will stop when the Retiree or Family Member becomes covered under Part B.

-Retirees or Family Members who are not eligible for premium-free Part A will not be required to enroll in Part B, they will not be assessed an offset fee, nor will they lose their UC-sponsored medical coverage.
+Retirees or Survivors or Family Members who are not eligible for premium-free Part A will not be required to enroll in Part B, they will not be assessed an offset fee, nor will they lose their UC-sponsored medical coverage if they remain ineligible to enroll based on their own or their spouse's employment.
 Documentation attesting to their ineligibility for Medicare Part A will be required.
-(Retirees/Family Members who are not entitled to Social Security and premium-free Medicare Part A will not be required to enroll in Part B.)

-An exception to the above rules applies to Retirees or Family Members in the following categories who will be eligible for the non-Medicare premium applicable to this plan and will also be eligible for the benefits of this plan without regard to Medicare:
+An exception to the above rules applies to Retirees or Survivors or Family Members in the following categories who will be eligible for the non-Medicare premium applicable to this plan and will also be eligible for the benefits of this plan without regard to Medicare: